Singular-degenerate parabolic systems with the conormal boundary condition on the upper half space: Introduction

-Here $d\mu$ stands for $x_d^{\alpha}dxdt$, which is a natural measure for $L_p$ estimates for (\ref{eq:eqpar})-(\ref{eq:conormal}).
+$d\mu$ stands for $x_d^{\alpha}dxdt$, which is a natural measure for $L_p$ estimates for (\ref{eq:eqpar})-(\ref{eq:conormal}), and we assume that $\lambda>0$ is sufficiently large.
 In addition to estimate (\ref{eq:estintro}), we also obtain the corresponding existence and uniqueness of solutions.
 See Theorem \ref{thm:main1} (i) and Section \ref{sec:2} for precise statements and definitions.
 In the case of scalar equations ($n=1$), the result of our Theorem \ref{thm:main1} (i) was known from the recent work \cite{DongPhanIndiana2023}.
-The arguments in \cite{DongPhanIndiana2023} cannot be directly generalized to the case of systems due to the use of Moser's iteration, a purely scalar technique, in one of the key steps of the proof.
+The arguments in \cite{DongPhanIndiana2023} cannot be directly generalized to the case of systems due to the use of Moser's iteration, a purely real scalar technique, in one of the key steps of the proof.
 Showing that estimate (\ref{eq:estintro}) and solvability of (\ref{eq:eqpar})-(\ref{eq:conormal}) still hold in the case of systems with $n \geq 2$ was one of our motivations to write this paper.
+Moreover, our results hold for solutions taking values in general real or complex Hilbert spaces $H$.
+That is, if $u,F^i,F_0,f: \Omega_T \to H$ are $H$-valued, and the coefficients $a_0,A^{ij},B^i,\Hat{B}^i,C,C_0:\Omega_T \to \mathcal{B}(H)$, where $\mathcal{B}(H)$ is the space of bounded linear operators on $H$.
+However, we impose more restricitive measurability conditions on the operator-valued coefficients if the space $H$ is non-separable, see Section \ref{sec:7} for details.

 Our second objective in this work is to show that the results described above remain valid under the weaker assumption that the lower-order coefficients $B, \Hat{B}$, and $C$ are bounded and small near the boundary of $\R^d_+$, compared to (\ref{eq:intro1}).
 That is, we consider